Connecting degree and polarity: An artificial language learning study: Dataset and measures

 \subsection{Estimating polarity}

-To assign polarity scores to degree modifiers, we follow the procedure in \cite{npi,bylin_altsoph}.
-We use the 10k basic sentences (Section~\ref{sec:dataset_basic}) to build a polarity contrast set of sentences.
-For each sentence in the basic set, a pair of sentences is constructed, one positive and one negative, with the {\tt [MASK]} token in the modifier position:
+To assign polarity scores to degree modifiers, we follow the procedure in \citep{npi,bylinina2022transformers}.
+We use the 10k basic sentences (Section~\ref{sec:dataset_basic}) to build a polarity contrast set.
+For each sentence in the basic set, a pair of sentences, one positive and one negative, with the {\tt [MASK]} token in the modifier position:

-We end up with 10k pairs of sentences like the following:
+We end up with 10k pairs of sentences like these:

 \ex. {\tt The reason is [MASK] simple. \\The reason isn't [MASK] simple.}